How to select Chester Step Test height

 This guide will help you to choose the correct Chester step test step height for the test.
 Doing this ensures the participant can get a Vo2 prediction, choose a step heigh too high and you won’t get a reliable result.
 The Chester Step Test uses one of four different step heights:

 - 10inch (25cm

 - 12inch (30m)

 The height of the step you should use depends on two factors.
 The first is the age of the individual tested.
-The second is the physical ability of the participant.
+The second is their physical ability.

 Whichever height you choose, aim for one that allows the person tested to reach at least the third level.
 This level in the test gives at least three points to plot on the graph paper or to be input in the software.
-In fact, the software has a failsafe mechanism.
-This happens if the user enters not enough or inconsistent data.
+In fact, the software has a fail-safe mechanism.
+This happens if the user does not enter enough or inconsistent data.

 There are no advantages or disadvantages to using a lower or higher step height.

 Choosing the right Chester step test step height